-The compensation committee is currently comprised of three directors, Zenon S. Nie (Chairman), Sidney Kirschner and Frederick G. Wasserman, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the compensation committee's duties.
-The compensation committee does not have a written charter.
-The duties of the compensation committee are generally to establish the compensation for the Company's executive officers and to act on such other matters relating to compensation as it deems appropriate, including an annual evaluation of the Company's chief executive officer and the design and oversight of all compensation and benefit programs in which the Company's employees and officers are eligible to participate.
-The compensation committee met four times during fiscal year 2009.
-In addition, the chairman of the compensation committee met with the Company's independent compensation consultant twice during that same period.
+The compensation committee is currently comprised of three directors, Zenon S. Nie (Chairman), Melvin L. Keating and Sidney Kirschner, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the compensation committee's duties.
+The compensation committee has adopted a formal, written charter, which has been approved by the full board and which specifies the scope of the compensation committee's responsibilities and how it should carry them out.
+The complete text of the compensation committee charter is available on the Company's website at www.crowncrafts.com.
+The duties of the compensation committee are generally to establish the compensation for the Company's executive officers and to act on such other matters relating to compensation as it deems appropriate, including an annual evaluation of the Company's employees and officers are eligible to participate.
+The compensation committee met four times during fiscal year 2012.